-The last few years were a time when the mobile commerce industry witnessed a kind of unprecedented growth.
+The last few years were a time when the mobile commerce (mcommerce OR m-commerce) industry witnessed a kind of unprecedented growth.
 According to App Annie’s State of Mobile 2019 report, the total time mobile users spent in shopping apps was 18 billion hours in 2018 ; and Cyber Monday alone generated $2 billion dollars , over half of which came from mobile devices.
 These are all promising statistics that might nudge your business in a more proper direction, and there’s plenty more where that came from:

 Statistics of Mobile Payments